kanar1234/Main/Data Structure and Algorithms/BFS/README.md

     - Change value of EXEBIN to GraphClient or GraphTest whichever you want to use in Makefile

-    - Modify the graphs or functions in GraphClient.c or GraphTest.c
+    - Modify the graphs or functions in GraphClient.c or GraphTest.c to whatever functions you want to test below

     - Call make to create the application